zaenalium/quick_feature/docs/encoding/index.rst

 Categorical Encoding
 ====================

-fast_feature's categorical encoders replace the categories of the variable with estimated or arbitrary numbers.
+quick_feature's categorical encoders replace the categories of the variable with estimated or arbitrary numbers.

-**Summary of fast_feature's encoders characteristics**
+**Summary of quick_feature's encoders characteristics**

 ================================= ============ ================= ============== ===============================================================
     Transformer                    Regression	 Classification	   Multi-class    Description